-- The future performance of the Property will depend upon three principal factors, namely (a) the performance of the local occupational and general investment market; and (b) the future movements in cost of finance and investment yields; and (c) the ability of your customer to maintain the quality and duration of the income stream.
-Taking these in turn: - a) Whilst we are unable to forecast the occupational and investment outlook, this being no different with any other commercial property sub-sector, we would comment that rental growth in the locality is expected to remain stable over the next five years.
-Investment performance is driven by the prospects in rental growth as the occupational market continues to improve with the additional prospect of a mediumterm hardening of yields (although unlikely to be significant), set against the weakening income security. - b) The continued uncertainty within the stock and equity market has resulted in an increase in demand for property investment by institutions, owner occupiers and property companies. - c) The sustainability of the rental income over the term of the proposed loan is perhaps the most significant risk to the value, and therefore the suitability for loan security.
-The requirement for pro-active asset management cannot be underestimated.
-Dealing with the lease events over the lease term and the regearing of existing leases is essential to preventing any value erosion and only through these asset management activities, which will minimise shortfalls (protecting the net income) and maintaining or potentially increasing the WAULTC, will the value of the asset be maintained or increased.
+The future performance of the Property will depend upon three principal factors, namely (a) the performance of the local occupational and general investment market; and (b) the future movements in cost of finance and investment yields; and (c) the ability of your customer to maintain the quality and duration of the income stream.
+Taking these in turn:

+- a) Whilst we are unable to forecast the occupational and investment outlook, this being no different with any other commercial property sub-sector, we would comment that rental growth in the locality is expected to remain stable over the next five years.
+Investment performance is driven by the prospects in rental growth as the occupational market continues to improve with the additional prospect of a medium-term hardening of yields (although unlikely to be significant), set against the weakening income security. - b) The continued uncertainty within the stock and equity market has resulted in an increase in demand for property investment by institutions, owner occupiers and property companies. - c) The sustainability of the rental income over the term of the proposed loan is perhaps the most significant risk to the value, and therefore the suitability for loan security.
+The requirement for proactive asset management cannot be underestimated.
+Dealing with the lease events over the next five year period, the letting of units in the event any became vacant and the re-gearing of existing leases is essential to preventing any value erosion and only through these asset management activities, which will minimise shortfalls (protecting the net income) and maintaining or potentially increasing the WAULTC, will the value of the asset be maintained or increased.

-Clearly, asset management is key to the value of the asset.
+Clearly, asset management and a high level of occupancy is key to the value of the asset.
 However, regardless of how successful this may be, any weakening in the investment market and softening of yields could negate any value added by good asset management.
 This is beyond the control of the Borrower, nevertheless, this risk remains.